Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation: Method

+for $i=1,\dots,N$ and $s_i\in[-1,1]$.
 These provide an approximation of first and second order derivatives of functions defined over $[-1,1]$, evaluated at the discrete set $\{s_i\}_{i=1}^{N}$.
+DMs based on trigonometric or algebraic polynomials, other than Chebyshev polynomials, are also possible, with the choice of polynomials and the number of collocation points (usually points per wavelength) being crucial to the accuracy of the discretisation.
+Details about these choices can found in \citep{Fornberg1996AMethods,Boyd2000ChebyshevMethods,Trefethen2008SpectralMatlab}.

-We need the DMs and the discretisation of the domains of definition of our displacements and wave potentials, which are $[-d,d]$ for the displacements $u_x$ and $u_y$, and the half-spaces $[-\infty,-d]$ and $[d,\infty]$ for the potentials $\phi_{1}$ and $\Psi_{1}$ and $\phi_{2}$ and $\Psi_{2}$ respectively.
-To achieve this, mappings that map the collocation points $\{s_i\}_{i=1}^{N}$ of $[-1,1]$ to collocation points in the domains given above are used.
-The corresponding DMs are then the result of the application of the chain rule.
+We require the DMs and the discretisation of the domains of definition of our displacements and wave potentials, which are $[-d,d]$ for the displacements $u_x$ and $u_y$, and the half-spaces $[-\infty,-d]$ and $[d,\infty]$ for the potentials $\phi_{1}$ and $\Psi_{1}$ and $\phi_{2}$ and $\Psi_{2}$ respectively.
+To achieve this, we employ mappings that relate the collocation points $\{s_i\}_{i=1}^{N}$ of $[-1,1]$ to collocation points within those domains; the corresponding DMs are then the result of the application of the chain rule.

-A linear map, that is, a simple multiplication by $d$, maps the collocation points from $[-1,1]$ to $[-d,d]$, providing a discretisation of the closed domain of the waveguide.
-As for the discretisation of the domains of definition of the wave potentials in the two elastic solid half-spaces, the rational maps
+We start by firstly discretising the waveguide domain.
+A linear map, that is, a simple multiplication by $d$, maps the collocation points from $[-1,1]$ to $[-d,d]$.
+This provides a discretisation and DMs for the displacements in the closed domain of the waveguide.
+Following that, to discretise the domains of definition of the wave potentials inside the two elastic half-spaces, the rational maps

-with $\zeta_{\phi_1},\zeta_{\psi_1}\in \mathbb{R}$, map the collocation points from $[-1,1]$ to points in $[-\infty,-d]$, while the rational maps
+with $\zeta_{\phi_1},\zeta_{\Psi_1}\in \mathbb{R}^+$, map the collocation points from $[-1,1]$ to points in $[-\infty,-d]$, while the rational maps

-with $\zeta_{\phi_2},\zeta_{\psi_2}\in \mathbb{R}$, map the collocation points from $[-1,1]$ to points in $[d,\infty]$.
+with $\zeta_{\phi_2},\zeta_{\Psi_2}\in \mathbb{R}^+$, map the collocation points from $[-1,1]$ to points in $[d,\infty]$.

-These maps and resulting DMs, provide an accurate and numerically stable discretisation of both elastic half-spaces, provided that the solution we are after is that of all four partial waves being evanescent in the two spaces.
+These maps and resulting DMs, give a suitable discretisation of both elastic half-spaces, provided that the solution we are after is that of all four partial waves being evanescent in the two spaces.
 However, as was discussed earlier, special care and a modification of the maps of Eqs. \eqref{h phi 1 map} - \eqref{h psi 2 map}, needs to be carried out when solving for the cases of Fig. \ref{Leaky regions}, where some or all of the partial waves and corresponding wave potentials exponentially grow.

-For clarity, we demonstrate how we modify the maps and discretise the domains to solve for waves that radiate as shear leaky waves in one of the half-spaces, say the bottom one, and evanescent in the other.
+When a wave potential is exponentially growing, a complex rational map is to be used instead, assigning collocation points from $[-1,1]$ to a path in the complex plane and, as will be discussed shortly, turning the exponentially growing potential into a numerically decaying function.